 Trial period and guarantee

-If you're lucky enough to be getting in eight hours of sleep every night, then you'll spend around a third of your life in bed – so finding your perfect mattress match will make a huge difference to your wellbeing.
+If you're lucky enough to be getting in eight hours' sleep every night, then you'll spend around a third of your life in bed – so finding your perfect mattress match will make a huge difference to your wellbeing.

 But lying on a mattress for two minutes while a sales assistant hovers nearby won't exactly give you the best idea of how you'll feel about it night after night.

-Ikea's trial period of a year is three times longer than Koala's or Sleeping Duck's, plus their guarantee for many mattresses lasts for 10 to 25 yearsCHOICE mattress expert Peter Zaluzny
+Ikea's trial period of a year is over three times longer than Emma's or Koala's.
+Plus, their guarantee for many mattresses lasts for 10 to 25 yearsCHOICE mattress expert Peter Zaluzny

 In recognition of this, many mattress retailers now offer trial periods so you can make sure you're in love with your new mattress before you commit to it for the next 10 years or so of your life.
 And Ikea's trial period is incredibly generous: 365 days.
 They also offer a solid warranty period.

-"Ikea's trial period of a year is three times longer than Koala's or Sleeping Duck's, plus their guarantee for many mattresses lasts for 10 to 25 years," says Peter.
+"Ikea's trial period of a year is over three times longer than Koala's or Sleeping Duck's.
+Plus, their guarantee for many mattresses lasts for 10 to 25 years," says Peter.

 But if you do decide to exchange your mattress, there are a few things you need to know.